 Minneapolis is a large city located in the state of Minnesota.
 With a population of 410,939 people and 116 constituent neighborhoods, Minneapolis is the largest community in Minnesota.
-Much of the housing stock in Minneapolis was built prior to World War II, making it one of the older and more historic cities in the country.
+Minneapolis has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Minneapolis is a decidedly white-collar city, with fully 87.53% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Minneapolis is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Minneapolis who work in office and administrative support (11.07%), management occupations (10.90%), and sales jobs (9.34%).

 Of important note, Minneapolis is also a city of artists.
 Minneapolis has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Minneapolis’s character.

 Also of interest is that Minneapolis has more people living here who work in computers and math than 95% of the places in the US.